Jump to the content

 Selection procedure

-A selection committee comprised of 15 researchers from Germany and non-European developing or transition countries decides who will be awarded an International Climate Protection Fellowship.
+A selection committee comprised of researchers from academia and industry working in relevant fields decides who will be awarded an International Climate Protection Fellowship.
 The peer review is conducted largely on the basis of three selection criteria:

-• research project (quality, originality, feasibility, relevance to climate protection, practical relevance in the recipient’s country of origin)
+- research project (quality, originality, innovative strength, feasibility, relevance to climate protection, practical relevance in the recipient’s country of origin)

 Please note